petermr/CEVOpen/induction_test/introduction.md

 ## 2.1.
 What we expect
--Early warnings about other commitments like college, exam and so on.
+- Early warnings about other commitments like college, exam and so on.
 - Correct equipment at your end
 - Clear writing and communication skills
 - Prior experience with running software